rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 You will not learn about reduced type safety that comes with widening to a superclass[^widening].
 I don't even want to start on subtyping gotchas of variant (union and sum) types.
 OOP is approachable only because we hide the complex bits from the learners[^ts-variance].
-A relevant psychological concept is a cognitive bias called _framing effect_.
+A relevant psychological concept is a cognitive bias called _the framing effect_.

 [^array]:  Keeping things easy, arrays are mutable.
 Sadly, you can explore the answer on your own by asking a mainstream compiler like Java or TS and the answer will, unfortunately, be the incorrect _yes_.